astroumd/lmtoy/docs/parameters.md

 ## Observing Modes

-A summary what the **SLpipeline.sh**  handles:
+A summary what the **SLpipeline.sh**  handles, the ones marked with (*) should be handled with a webrun

       Instrument    ObsGoal    ObsPgm         Example           Comments

-      RSR           Science    Bs
+      RSR         * Science    Bs
       RSR           LineCheck  Bs             33551 (bench1)

-      SEQ           Science    Bs             108766            only band=0; Bs is a special case of Ps SEQ           Science    Ps             108764            not working yet SEQ           Science    Map            94050,94052       various mapmodes (Hor,Equ,Gal) SEQ           Science    Lissajous      94051             ? broken now ?
+      SEQ         * Science    Bs             108766            only band=0; Bs is a special case of Ps SEQ         * Science    Ps             108764            not working yet SEQ         * Science    Map            94050,94052       various mapmodes (Hor,Equ,Gal) SEQ           Science    Lissajous      94051             ? broken now ?
       SEQ           Pointing   Map            79448 (bench2)

       1MM           Pointing   Map            74744,108715
       1MM           Pointing   CrossScan      74742
-      1MM           SciencePs  Ps             88058
+      1MM         * Science    Ps             88058

       <any>         Focus                                       not handled by SLpipeline
       <any>         Astigmatism                                 not handled by SLpipeline